Universe of Stories

 Association for Library Service to Children

 The Association for Library Service to Children (ALSC) is a division of the American Library Association.
 Their summer reading booklists are created by a committee of library professionals with input from school-aged readers.

 We love recommending books for adults based on library book displays and topical issues.
 We frequently recommend books for kids and families, and all the reading we do together during Story Time is archived.

 Summer Reading Kick-Off and Ice Cream Social.
-Ben & Jerry’s ice cream, raffles, and information on summer learning.
+Ice cream and sorbet, Billings Farm & Museum raffle, and information on summer learning.
 All welcome.

 How Apollo 11 Got to the Moon.
 Dan DeMars gives an interactive talk on the Apollo 11 lunar landing.
 All ages.